-This sector’s growth has largely been driven by ealth are sector, although employment in education and social services are also expected to grow at modest rates.
-Despite significant increases in demand, there has been little change in terms of total floor space is largely a result of significant reductions in job to floor space ratios.
-These reduced ratios have been increased operation hours and shift work more efficient operations strong growth.
+This sector’s growth has largely been driven by growing employment in health care sector, although employment in education and social services are also expected to grow at modest rates.
+Despite significant increases in demand, there has been little change in terms of total floor space.
+This is largely a result of significant reductions in job to floor space ratios in the health care sector.
+These reduced ratios have been driven by supply-side factors including increased operation hours and shift work and more efficient operations, as well as by strong growth in demand.

-Yarra currently supports in the order of 40,000 square metres of institutional floor space.
-Projected demand over the next 15 years is for an additional ,000 .
+Yarra currently supports in the order of 460,000 square metres of institutional floor space.
+Projected demand over the next 15 years is for an additional 165,000 square metres.

-A large portion of this is linked to the health sector within close proximity to exiting .
+A large portion of this is linked to the health care sector.
+There will be a tendency of new additions to be clustered within close proximity to existing health care precincts.
 It is possible that the projected demand for health sector floor space might not be met due to constraints on the expansion of existing facilities.
 The main hospital sites are effectively ‘land locked’ by residential areas limiting opportunities for physical expansion.
 Consultation conducted during the development of this Strategy confirmed this finding with the hospitals acutely aware of the potential mismatch between demand and supply.

 The Australian Catholic University, located on Victoria Parade, have plans for a campus expansion that would see an additional 20,000 square metres of institutional floor space added to that facility.
 The new secondary school in Richmond will meet a share of the surging demand for school places.
 Additional primary and secondary school facilities may be required in the medium to long term.